creuy2/Coby-s-BSE_Template_Portfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QUYMb4puTQo?si=4p8GKM7NG3ERoguD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
-- An explanation about the different components of your project and how they will all integrate together
+- Key components of my robot include the servos, joysticks, and shield/nano.
+The servo allows motion at each joint, the joysticks send signals to control the servos, and the shield pairs the Arduino code from my PC to the robot.
-- Technical progress you've made so far
+- For my first milestone, I completed the construction aspect of the robot, as well as the testing of the servos, joysticks, and shield/nano.
-- Challenges you're facing and solving in your future milestones
+- A challenge I faced was that the designated shield was not compatible with the servos because it was too weak.
+I had to improvise and use an alternative shield, which could not attach to the robot as shown in the instructions.
+I altered the original build to successfully incorporate the new shield, allowing the servos to function.
-- What your plan is to complete your project
+- For milestone 2, I plan on having a working, running code that will allow me to control my robot using the joysticks.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.